astro-prog/Chatbot/README.md

-📄 License

-This project is licensed under the **MIT License**.
-Feel free to use, modify, or share it as you like!
+Feel free to use, modify, or share it as you like!❤️